 In preparing for facelift surgery, no hair is shaved.
 Hair is not shaved for the forehead lift either, where the incision is hidden well behind or at the hairline.
 The incisions are made in front of and behind the ear, and curved naturally into the hairline.
 The resulting thread-thin scars will blend into the natural creases of the skin and into the hair-bearing areas of the scalp.
 Occasionally, there may be some thinning of the hair for a short distance on either side of the incision line.
 This should be temporary and resolves itself within six months.
 If a temporal brow lift or forehead lift is required and excessive sagging is present, the hairline may be rotated superiorly.
 If you already have a high forehead, we can make the incision blend into the frontal hairline and not raise the hairline or enlarge the forehead at all.

 The facelift operation is not painful, although patients may experience minimal pain in the postoperative period.
-A turban-style bandage is worn around the head and face until the morning following surgery, and will be replaced with a lighter dressing.
+A turban-style bandage is worn around the head and face until the morning following surgery and will be replaced with a lighter dressing.
 The bandage worn immediately following surgery helps to prevent any swelling or collection of fluid under the areas operated upon.
 Minimal swelling and discoloration may appear around the ears, and sometimes in the neck, but this condition subsides in one to two weeks.
-I recommend patients be out of bed within the first twenty-four hours following surgery.
+Dr. Fedok recomemmends that patients be out of bed within the first twenty-four hours following surgery.
 Most are usually in the shower and ready to assume some level of normal activity the following day.

-Any clips in the hairline or sutures around the ear that remain are usually removed within the first week following surgery.
+Any sutures in the hairline or around the ears are removed within the two weeks period following surgery.
 Women may resume wearing make-up after ten days, and all patients are usually permitted to drive the second week after surgery.
 Patients may also return to work at this time.